LoginRadius/docs/content/guide/big-commerce/index.md

 ## Stencil Theme Setup
 It is recommended that you backup your theme before making any modifications in case you would like to revert the changes at some point.

 1.)
-Install the Stencil plugin and the other dependencies, for detailed information, refer this [document](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/installing-stencil).
+Install the Stencil plugin and the other dependencies, for detailed information, refer to this [document](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/installing-stencil).

 2.)
 Obtain the Store API credentials and download a copy of your existing Stencil theme to your local drive.
 Please refer to [this document](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/live-previewing-a-theme)